gmar84/data-pipeline/README.md

       driver.find_element(By.LINK_TEXT, "Billing").click()
       ```
     - We can also tell it to enter data into fields, such as dates, or other necessary input to filter our data set.
-    - Example: The following code finds the start and end date fields, then inputs the necessary dates:
+    - Example: The following code finds the start and end date fields, then inputs the necessary dates
       ```python
       driver.find_element(By.ID, 'datefield-1865-inputEl').send_keys(start_date)
       driver.find_element(By.ID, 'datefield-1867-inputEl').send_keys(end_date)